sharpen3d/openvat/README.md

 ** Using tangent-space normal maps on VAT-animated meshes can be tricky.
 In most cases, it is recommended to use an object-space baked normal map for surface detail, and comine this with the animated VAT normal for proper surface lighting during deformation.
 This requires alteration to the default provided shaders.

 ### Engine Support

+🔒 Licensing Note: Engine Integration Examples

+The core OpenVAT tool is licensed under GPL-3.0.
+However, the contents of the `OpenVAT-Engine_Tools` sub-folder (including Unity, Unreal, Godot, and EffectHouse integrations) are provided under a separate permissive MIT license.
+These examples are provided are intended to provide clarity and education- to help users implement OpenVAT output in proprietary engines, but should not fall under GPL - so they can safely be used directly in production if necessary.

 ## Unity

 - **Adding the Unity Package**